vazryag/piecutter-cli/README.md

 | Please, execute `generate bento` from the outside of your project root dir.
 This bug will be fixed in the next release!      |

 ### Generate a New API Route
-After generating a `bento`, you need to generate at least one API endpoint to serve your model.
+After generating a `bento`, you need to generate at least one API endpoint to serve your model:

     $ piecutter generate api-route predict --no-secured